preetsanjam/Web_Development/HTML/notes.md

     - By default, the method is get.
     - With the post method, the data is submitted to the backend without the query string.
 - **GET vs. POST**: The 'post' method must be used when sending sensitive data (for example, passwords) from source to destinations, since doing so does not lead to any query string generation on the URL.
-- **HTML 5**: HTML5 is the fifth major HTML version that is recommended by World Wide Web Consortium (W3C).
+- **HTML 5**: HTML5 is the fifth major HTML version that is recommended by the World Wide Web Consortium (W3C).
 - **Validation in forms**: HTML5 tags enable browsers to validate content that is filled in a form on a webpage to ensure storage of required data formats in the database.
 - The textarea is a text input field in a form that allows users to input multi-line information into the form without using multiple, single-line input elements.
 - **Dropdown boxes** in HTML can be created using the `<select>` tag and the `<option>` tag can be used to create the individual options that would be part of the dropdown list.
 - We group a set of checkboxes/radio buttons (so that they are sent under the same query string parameter in URL/request body) by giving each one the same name.
+- The **`<div>` tag** is a container tag used to group a set of elements into a single set.
+It is often used while grouping elements that have some similarities among them in terms of function and design.